GrizzHacks/Beginners-Portal/Pokedex/README.md

 #### What We've Learned
 - [Methods](https://www.w3schools.com/java/java_methods.asp) are defined by optional modifiers, a return type, a method name, and a list of parameters.
 - What the method actually does is contained within the method body.
-The method body is contained within curly braces (`{}`).
+The method body is wrapped within curly braces (`{}`).
 - [`public`](https://www.w3schools.com/java/java_modifiers.asp) is a visibility modifier which allows us to use a method by referencing a `Pokemon` object.
 - `int` and `String` are examples of the [return type](https://www.decodejava.com/java-method-return-types.htm), i.e. what type of variable is given back to the user.
 - If we have a return type, we MUST use the `return` keyword.
 This makes sure that the result of our method's process is given back to the larger program.